 Python parts support standard Snapcraft options and the requirements option to point PIP at its requirements file.

-For details, see the complete reference and real-world examples of the
+For a complete reference and real-world examples, see The

 Embedding a Python runtime